smeli-lang/smeli/README.md

 The easiest way to get started is to try the sandbox (TODO).

-For a more complete development environment, check out the VS Code plugin (TODO).
+For a more complete development environment, check out the [VS Code plugin](https://github.com/smeli-lang/smeli/tree/master/extensions/vscode-smeli).

 # License